dgryski/go-perfbook/performance.md

 TODO: How to avoid/detect "Death by 1000 cuts" from poorly written software.
 Solution: "Premature pessimization is the root of all evil".
 This matches with my Rule 1: Be deliberate.
 You don't need to write every line of code to be fast, but neither should by default do wasteful things.

-"Premature pessimization is when you write code that is slower than it needs to be, usually by asking for unnecessary extra work, when equivalently complex code would be faster and should just naturally flow out of your fingers." -- Herb Sutter
+> "Premature pessimization is when you write code that is slower than it needs to be, usually by asking for unnecessary extra work, when equivalently complex code would be faster and should just naturally flow out of your fingers."
+>
+> -- <cite>Herb Sutter</cite>

 Benchmarking as part of CI is hard due to noisy neighbours and even different CI boxes if it's just you.
 Hard to gate on performance metrics.
 A good middle